SaradhaPasupathy/Capstone-Project/Project Proposal 1.md

 ### Approach

 1. Extract the data
-2. The Crime data, conveyance tax data, Fire department incidents data for the years 2011 - 2014 will to be combined and used for predicting the real estate prices.
+2. The Crime data, conveyance tax data, Fire department incidents data for the years 2011 - 2013 will to be combined and used for predicting the real estate prices for the year 2014.
 3. Check for missing values and clean the data.
 4. Create visualizations and models to show and predict the real estate prices
 5. Provide conclusions and insights and their level of importance

+### Deliverables

+Python Code
+Powerpoint Presentation